facebookarchive/origami/_documentation/concepts/KeyboardShortcuts.md

 {% include shortcut-list.html items=site.data.shortcuts.patches %}

-<br>These keyboard shortcuts can be used when hovering over particular patches.
+<br>These keyboard shortcuts can be used when hovering over particular patches:
 <ul class="bulleted-list">
   <li>Hover over an Image patch and hit 'g' to embed it in a Layer Group.
   <li>Hover over any patch with an Opacity port and press 0-9 to change the opacity</li>